NCP asks its Kerala MLAs to resign, state unit 'ignores' directive

 Reacting to the letter, state Forests Minister A K Saseendran also said Patel’s letter will not be considered by the state unit, which has always been working as per the party’s constitution.

-The ruling LDF has already been facing trouble with another Front partner, JD , which has two members including state Electricity Minister K Krishnan Kutty in the assembly.
+The ruling LDF has already been facing trouble with another Front partner, JD (S), which has two members including state Electricity Minister K Krishnan Kutty in the assembly.

-The JD, led by H D Deve Gowda, is currently an ally of the National Democratic Alliance at the Centre and the Leader of Opposition in the assembly V D Satheesan had questioned the continuance of the party in the LDF.
+The JD(S), led by H D Deve Gowda, is currently an ally of the National Democratic Alliance (NDA) at the Centre and the Leader of Opposition in the assembly V D Satheesan had questioned the continuance of the party in the LDF.